 How to get a prescription from Roman

-Getting a hair loss prescription (finasteride) or erectile dysfunction prescription (sildenafil or tadalafil) or other medications from Roman is a simple process, but does require you to interact with online forms and a remote doctor.
-I ran through the process to see how easy it was, and to write a review of the process.
+Getting a hair loss prescription (finasteride) or erectile dysfunction prescription (sildenafil or tadalafil) or other medications from Roman is simple, but does require you to interact with online forms and a remote doctor.
+I ran through the process to see how easy it was, and to write a review.

 I found it easy to complete Roman’s online application and get a doctor’s prescription for my medicine.
 Answering the questions online is a lot less intimidating than discussing this in person with someone, and I think this service might appeal to men who are less comfortable discussing their issued IRL.
 I’ll paste in a few screenshots from the process so that you can see how easy it is, and how little embarrassment there is.

 The biggest issue I found with the Roman’s online doctor visit is that there is NO back button with the Roman questionnaire, so you can’t easily go back to change a response.
 However, I learned that you can hit the back button and not lose your place in the form.
-I also had to step away at one point to get my identification, and my computer went to sleep – thankfully, the Roman kept my place in the online prescription application/doctor visit, so I was able to continue with the process.
+I also had to step away at one point to get my identification, and my computer went to sleep – thankfully, Roman kept my place in the online prescription application/doctor visit, so I could pick up where I left off.

 Roman Online ED Doctor's Visit

 Here’s how an erectile dysfunction online registration with Roman works:

 1.Register with the site – you’ll have to agree to receive “telehealth” – which is a fancy word for getting a diagnosis from a doctor online.
 You’ll have to provide your zip code, birthdate, and then answer a series of health related questions.